 \section{Related Work}

 Traffic accident prediction is a dynamic task that has been explored using various foundational models.
 The critical role of spatial and temporal features in time-series forecasting is well established in prior work~\cite{li2018diffusion}.
 In addition, image-based features have proven valuable in related applications such as road attribute inference~\cite{he2020roadtagger,he2021riskmap}.
-We now discuss several areas of research that are most related to our distributions.
+We now discuss several areas of research most closely related to our contributions.

 \paragraph{Generalization of graph neural networks and language models.} GraphGPT~\cite{tang2024graphgpt} shows that LLMs can be aligned with graph structure through instruction tuning.
 UrbanGPT~\cite{li2024urbangpt} further shows that instruction tuning can align spatio-temporal signals with LLMs, allowing LLMs to handle numeric time-series data and achieve strong zero-shot forecasting across urban tasks.
-Also, HiGPT~\cite{tang2024higpt} demonstrates that instruction-tuned LLMs can generalize across heterogeneous graphs by encoding node and edge semantics in natural language. \citet{ju2023generalization} analyze the generalization in graph neural networks using PAC-Bayesian bounds. \citet{li2023boosting} use higher-order task affinities to boost multitask learning on graphs. \citet{li2024scalable} use gradient-based estimation to accelerate this task affinity computation.
+Also, HiGPT~\cite{tang2024higpt} demonstrates that instruction-tuned LLMs can generalize across heterogeneous graphs by encoding node and edge semantics in natural language. \citet{ju2023generalization} analyze the generalization in graph neural networks using PAC-Bayesian bounds. \citet{li2023boosting} use higher-order task affinities to boost multitask learning on graphs. \citet{li2024scalable} use gradient-based estimation to accelerate the computation of task affinity.
 GradEx~\cite{li2024finetuning} introduces a first-order approach for scalable model fine-tuning.
 EnsembleLoRA~\cite{li2025efficient} uses GradEx in multitask learning.
 GradSel~\cite{zhang2025linear} extends to the in-context learning setting and evaluates the generalization ability of language models.